-In exercise of the power conferred upon the Authority by section 14 (2) of the Wild Life Protection Act, and of every other power hereunto enabling, the following Regulations are hereby made, with the approval of the Minister:-
+In exercise of the power conferred upon the Authority by section 14 (2) of the Wild Life Protection Act, and of every other power hereunto enabling, the following Regulation of the terms of terms of the terms of terms following substituted therefor -

-- 1. These Regulations may be cited as the Wild Life Protection (Amendment of Second and Third Schedules) Regulations, 2016, and shall be read and construed as one with the Wild Life Protection Act (hereinafter referred to as the "principal Act") and all amendments thereto. - 2.
-The Second and Third Schedules of the principal Act are repealed and the following substituted therefor -
+1. These Regulations may be cited as the Wild Life Protection (Amendment

+2. The Second and Third Schedules of the principal Act are repealed and the